About Baby Bloodflower and Grayswandir

 When we moved back to Arizona in 1992, we finally built a town for the adult ponies.
 That's our Mom on the right, helping us put together some shelves for the grocery store.
 Grayswandir is on the left, and Baby Bloodflower is in the middle.

 The other side of the town.
 The Ranch was under the coffee table, and some of the larger horses were tied up outside.
-At the right, beyond Bouncy's Clothes, is the bank: a shelf full of labelled drawers with pony money in them, run by Flowerburst and Flower Dreams.
+The sink was the spa.

 At Christmas, the ponies sometimes took over our living room.
-Here, the newborn boys are chasing the train, and Baby Bouncy and a toppled Baby Gusty are looking on.
-"Sleepy Head" (Frosting) and our poorly painted custom babies "Trucker" and "Chance" are playing pool in the lower right corner -- Chance is the dark blue one; he's wearing casts for two broken legs and several cracked ribs.
+Here, the newborn boys are chasing the train, and "Sleepy Head" (Frosting) and our poorly painted custom babies "Trucker" and "Chance" are playing pool in the lower right corner -- Chance is the dark blue one; he's wearing casts for various injuries after falling from our balcony.

-The town grew and improved dramatically over the following few years, but alas, it seems we never took any photos of it.
+We kept on building and improving the town over the following few years, but it seems we never took any photos of it.
 This is the most recent picture we have of us playing with ponies -- Baby Bloodflower on the left with "Thunder" (Baby Firefly), and Grayswandir on the right with "Miranda" (Baby Ember).
-The photo is from around 1995; the following year, we tore down the town and started trying to act like teenagers.
+Soon after this, we tore down the town and started trying to act like teenagers.
 The ponies haven't had proper homes or workplaces since.

 Until now. :)